mdrohmann/fluxible-plugin-fetchr/README.md

 ## Registering Your Services

-Since the fetchr plugin is in control the fetchr class, we expose this through the `getServiceManager` method.
+Since the fetchr plugin is in control the fetchr class, we expose this through the `registerService` method.

 ```js
 pluginInstance.registerService(yourService);